aguellier/apart/README.rst

 in communications.
 The ``measures`` package further provides ways to draw graphs from the results.

-The ``examples`` folder includes several modules that make use of the benchmark package ``measures``:
+The ``examples/`` folder includes several modules that make use of the benchmark package ``measures``:

 * ``measure_general_efficiency``, allowing in particular to measure